kbardool/CarND-Advanced-Lane-Lines/Writeup-Advanced Lane Finding.md

 * #### Lane continuation

-Another challenge was the issue of continuing the lane display if detection is unsuccessful for one or more video frames.
+Another challenge is issue of continuing the lane display if detection is unsuccessful for one or more video frames.
 In these situations the algorithm must be able to display lane detections as long as it possibly can.

 To this goal we maintain a history of detected lane information (fitted polynomials, x/y coordinates, etc...).
 If the detection algorithm is unable to predict one or both lanes with a minimum level of confidence, it will revert to the kept history to provide an estimated lane detection.
 If the algorithm is unable to confidently detect lanes for a number of frames, the color in the inter-lane region is changed from green to yellow and eventually red to indicate the reduced quality of lane detections.

-* #### Challenging scenarios when lane detection may fail
+* #### Challenging scenarios when lane detection may fail.

-#### Where will your pipeline likely fail?
 What could be done to make it more robust?

+Under extremely over- or under-saturated conditions as some intervals in the harder challenging video, line detection fails due to the absence of any discernable lane in the image.
+Additionally in adverse weather conditions where the road surface is covered with ice or snow, or blizzard conditions where visibility is severely reduced, our algorithm will fail to detect lane markers.

+To improve robustness more sophisticated lane continuation approaches should be considered, where in addition to the detection history other factors such as close-by vehicles, sign postings and traffic lights, and road surface vs. non-road surface segmentation are take into account.
+A learning algorithm could be trained to determine optimal threshold parameters based on the image color level, hue and saturation characteristics.